 Our officers, directors, employees, and substantially all of our stockholders have agreed with the underwriters or us, not to dispose of any of our common stock or securities convertible into or exchangeable for shares of our common stock for specified periods of time after the date of this prospectus, except with the prior written consent of Morgan Stanley & Co.
 LLC or us, as applicable.
-Under the terms of their lock-up agreements with the underwriters, the selling stockholders, other than Mr. Zuckerberg, are eligible to sell up to shares of our common stock in the aggregate on the date that is 91 days after the date of this prospectus, up to shares of our common stock in the aggregate on the date that is 181 days after the date of this prospectus, and the remaining shares of our common stock held by them 211 days after the date of this prospectus.
-Under the terms of their lock-up agreement with the underwriters, our directors, our executive officers, and certain stockholders not selling shares in this offering are eligible to sell shares of our common stock 181 days after the date of this prospectus.
+Under the terms of their lock-up agreements with the underwriters, the selling stockholders, other than Mr. Zuckerberg, are eligible to sell up to 271,123,815 shares of our common stock in the aggregate on the date that is 91 days after the date of this prospectus, up to 711,494,326 shares of our common stock in the aggregate on the date that is 181 days after the date of this prospectus, and the remaining shares of our common stock held by them 211 days after the date of this prospectus.
+Under the terms of their lock-up agreement with the underwriters, our directors, our executive officers, and certain stockholders not selling shares in this offering are eligible to sell shares of our common stock 181 days after the date of this prospectus, subject to certain exceptions as described in "Underwriting."
 All other holders of our common stock, RSUs and options have previously entered into market standoff agreements with us not to sell or otherwise transfer any of their common stock or securities convertible into or exchangeable for shares of common stock for a period that extends through 180 days after the date of this prospectus.
-In addition, Mail.ru Group Limited and DST Global Limited and their respective affiliates have entered into an agreement with us to not sell their shares for certain periods of time ranging from six to 18 months following the date of this prospectus.
+We intend to waive this provision to allow our directors and then current employees to sell shares held by them or shares subject to RSUs or stock options on a date that is between 151 and 180 days after the date of this prospectus.
+In addition, Mail.ru Group Limited and DST Global Limited and their respective affiliates have entered into an agreement with us to not sell their shares for certain periods of time ranging from 90 days to 365 days following the date of this prospectus.
 See "Related Party Transactions-Conversion Agreement" for additional information about this agreement.

-In addition, we have agreed with our underwriters not to sell any shares of our common stock or securities convertible into or exchangeable for shares of our common stock for a period of 180 days after the date of this prospectus, subject to certain customary exceptions.
+In addition, we have agreed with our underwriters not to sell any shares of our common stock or securities convertible into or exchangeable for shares of our common stock for a period of 180 days after the date of this prospectus, subject to certain exceptions, including an exception that would permit us to raise capital in an underwritten offering to fund our tax withholding and remittance obligations in connection with the initial settlement of RSUs granted prior to January 1, 2011.
 Morgan Stanley & Co.
-LLC may, in their sole discretion, at any time, release all or any portion of the shares from these restrictions.
+LLC may, with our prior written consent, at any time, waive these restrictions.

-See "Underwriting" for a more complete description of the lock-up agreements our directors, executive officers and the selling stockholders have entered into with the underwriters.
+See "Underwriting" for a more complete description of the lock-up agreements that we and our directors, executive officers, and the selling stockholders have entered into with the underwriters.